syegulalp/Akilang/readme.md

 [This document](whats-next.md) gives you an idea of what's being worked on right now and in the near future.

+[This document](language.md) is a work-in-progress tour of the language's syntax.

 # Goals and ideals

 The language's syntax and goals are in heavy flux, but this is the basic idea I want to aim for: